Top 7 Safety Tips for Hikers

 Perhaps the biggest cause of hiking problems is people not recognizing their limitations.

-Hiking is not only a fun hobby but also great exercise, but if you have never hiked before, you should not start out with a very long journey.
+Hiking is not only a fun hobby but also great exercise, but if you have never hiked before, you should not start with a very long journey.

 Staying safe while hiking is the most important thing.